 Our treatment plans are aimed toward the achievement of each patient’s goals, taking into account their symptoms, medical history, and any health restrictions they may have.
 We look forward to watching each and every one of our patients achieve their goals.
 With our care and commitment, we know that is possible for anyone who walks through our doors.

 If you are in the city, state area, or any of the surrounding areas, and you are looking for relief, look no further.
-Advance Physical & Aquatic Therapy is here to help as one of the most favored Springfield physical therapy practices.
-Call our office at (610) 544-8500 to schedule a consultation with one of our physical therapists today!
+Advance Physical & Aquatic Therapy is here to help as favored Springfield and Broomall physical therapy practices.
+Call our offices at (610) 544-8500 to schedule a consultation with one of our physical therapists today!
 We will be happy to meet with you and create a plan for your journey toward health, healing, and pain relief.

 Evidence-based Physical Therapy